 There is a wide variety of documents to arrange before you send in your university application.
 And while there is a lot you can do to embellish most aspects of your university application, there is one detail that you have little control over- your letter of recommendation.

-What is your letter of recommendation(LOR)?
+What is an academic letter of recommendation(LOR)?

 Your reference letters for university applications are a reflection of your merit, character, and achievements from an external perspective.
-Commonly, it is a recommendation letter for students from professors, sent in conjunction with the college application.
+Commonly, it is an academic letter of recommendation for students from professors, sent in conjunction with the college application.
 When you apply to a university abroad, the institution might want to know things about you that distinguish you from the other applicants.
 This is where your letter of recommendation and statement of purpose give you an edge over your peers.
 Most universities require a reputable person to talk for you and confirm the things you say about yourself in your application, so as to keep the selection criteria completely impartial and transparent.

 Universities regularly ask for a very specific type of person to be your reference.
 It is necessary to pay attention to the mandatory set of requirements that this person needs to fulfill.
 This will help you avoid any delay or rejection of your application process on that end.
 Among the things to be fulfilled for being a reference, the most common are: